SLIP AND FALL ATTORNEY SUES CONDOMINIUM ASSOCIATION

 Woodlands and Sulpizio filed motions to dismiss the case without a trial.
 The judge granted Woodlands’ request.
 But the judge denied Sulpizio’s motion.
 Carmona’s slip and fall attorney later settled her claims against Sulpizio.

 The judge granted Woodlands’ motion.
 The judge relied upon the immunity for ordinary negligence extended by New Jersey law to condominium associations in suits brought by their unit owners.
 Carmona only claimed in her lawsuit papers that Woodlands was guilty of ordinary negligence.
 Thus, she was barred from suing Woodlands.

-The judge acknowledged that, in opposition to Woodlands’ motion, Carmona’s slip and fall attorney claimed for the first time that Woodlands had acted with not just ordinary negligence, but also with gross (extreme) negligence.
+The judge acknowledged that, in opposition to Woodlands’ motion, Carmona’s slip and fall attorney claimed for the first time that Woodlands had acted with not just ordinary negligence, but also with gross or extreme negligence.
 The judge, however, rejected the slip and fall attorney’s argument.
-The judge ruled that there were “no facts to support “gross negligence.”
+The judge ruled that there were no facts to support gross negligence.

 The appeal followed.
 On appeal, Carmona’s slip and fall attorney did not dispute that Woodlands was immune from claims of ordinary negligence.
 Rather, the slip and fall attorney argued that the judge erred in ruling that no reasonable jury could find that Woodlands’ conduct was grossly negligent.